The 5 best PHP frameworks in 2026

 Symfony

 Symfony is one of the most popular PHP frameworks.
-It's also a collection of PHP components for building websites.
+With Symfony 7, it's also a collection of PHP components for building websites.
 It's the number-one solution for applications and websites that need to be scalable.

 Used by Spotify, BlaBlaCar, Trivago, and Dailymotion, Symfony brings together a community of more than 600,000 developers across 120+ countries.